Quillox/learncpp/notes.md

 - They are built modularly, so parts can be reused or changed later without impacting other parts of the program.
 - They are robust, and can recover or give useful error messages when something unexpected happens.

-When you sit down and start coding right away, you’re typically thinking “I want to do <something>”, so you implement the solution that gets you there the fastest.
+When you sit down and start coding right away, you’re typically thinking "I want to do <something>", so you implement the solution that gets you there the fastest.
 This can lead to programs that are fragile, hard to change or extend later, or have lots of bugs.
 A bug is any kind of programming error that prevents the program from operating correctly.

 Consequently, it’s worth your time to spend a little extra time up front (before you start coding) thinking about the best way to tackle a problem, what assumptions you are making, and how you might plan for the future, in order to save yourself a lot of time and trouble down the road.

-#### Step 3: Write the program
+### Step 3: Write the program
 **Best practice**

 Name the first/primary source code file in each program main.cpp.
 This makes it easy to determine which source code file is the primary one.

-#### Step 4: Compiling your source code
+### Step 4: Compiling your source code

 In order to compile C++ source code files, we use a C++ compiler.
 The C++ compiler sequentially goes through each source code (.cpp) file in your program and does two important tasks: